 The La Brea Tar Pits & Museum is an active dig site and museum located in urban Los Angeles.
 The grounds of La Brea Tar Pits & Museum have a number of tar pits you can see, in addition to the famous Lake Pit – which is still bubbling and has life-size statues of mastodons.
 You watch actual excavators at work at Pit 23 and explore the plants of the Pleistocene Garden.
 The museum itself has over 2 million fossils of all kinds of ice age animals excavated from the La Brea Tar Pits just outside and a glass-encased Fossil Lab where you can watch paleontologists at work.

-- Admission for active or retired military with I.D. is always FREE.
+- Museum admission for active or retired military with I.D. is always FREE.

 The Los Angeles County Museum of Art (LACMA), in downtown Los Angeles (near the La Brea Tar Pits & Museum), has art and objects from antiquity to the present and from all over the world, but is particularly well known for its collections of Asian, Latin American and Islamic art.

 The Los Angeles County Museum of Art offers FREE admission on a variety of days and to a variety of groups.
-For complete details, check the museum’s Free Admission page.
+For complete details, check the museum’s Free Admission section.
 Please note: admission to specially ticketed exhibits is generally not included in FREE general admission.

 - General admission is FREE to everyone the second Tuesday of every month.

 - LA County residents receive FREE general admission after 3 pm every weekday.
 (Please note: the museum is closed on Wednesdays.)
 They receive discounted admission otherwise.

-- General admission is FREE to all active-duty military personnel including National Guard and Reserve and their families from Memorial Day through Labor Day.
+- General admission is FREE to all active-duty military personnel including National Guard and Reserve and their families from Armed Forces Day through Labor Day.
 Read more about the Blue Star Museums program and the list of participating museums.